-No. Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 Business Ethics, Transparency & Accountability Sustainability Employees' Well-being Stakeholders' Welfare Human Rights Environment Influencing Regulatory Policy Equitable Development Customer Responsibility 1 Do you have a policy/ policies for Υ Υ Υ Υ Υ Υ Υ Υ Υ 2 Has the policy being formulated in consultation with the relevant stakeholders?
-The Company has formulated the policies and adopted best practices in its own volition, while being sensitive to the interest of all stakeholders.
-3 Does the policy conform to any national / international standards?
+No. Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 Business Ethics, Transparency & Accountability Sustainability Employees' Well-being Stakeholders' Welfare Human Rights Environment Influencing Regulatory Policy Equitable Development Customer Responsibility 1 Do you have a policy/ policies for Υ Υ Υ Υ Υ Υ Υ Υ Υ 2 Has the policy being formulated in consultation with the relevant stakeholders? best practic ny has es in it of all s s own volition 3 Does the policy conform to any national / international standards?
 If yes, specify?
 (50 words) The Company's policies are aligned with the Godrej Group policies incorporating the global best practices.
 4 Has the policy being approved by the Board?
 If yes, has it been signed by MD/Owner/ CEO/Appropriate Board Director Since all the policies are not required to be approved by the Board of Directors, the approval of the Board has been obtained wherever it is mandatory.
 Yes, however not all policies as it is not a mandatory requirement.
-5 Does the Company have a specified committee of the Board/ Director/ Official to oversee the implementation of the policy? Υ Υ Υ Υ Υ Y Υ Y Y 6 Indicate the link for the policy to be viewed online?
+5 Does the Company have a specified committee of the Board/ Director/ Official to oversee the implementation of the policy? Υ Y Y Υ Υ Y Υ Y Y 6 Indicate the link for the policy to be viewed online?
 The policies formulated and adopted by the Company are available on the website of the Company www.godrejagrovet.com .
 7 Has the policy been formally communicated to all relevant internal and external stakeholders?
 Internal stakeholders are made aware of the policies.
 External stakeholders are communicated to the extent applicable.
 8 Does the Company have in-house structure to implement the policy/policies?
-Y Y Y Y Υ Y Y Y Y
+Y Y Y Y Υ Υ Y Y Y

 9 Does the Company have a grievance redressal mechanism related to the policy/ policies to address stakeholders' grievances related to the policy/ policies? Υ Υ Υ Υ Υ Υ Υ Υ Υ 10 Has the company carried out independent audit/ evaluation of the working of this policy by an internal or external agency?
-Audit / evalu oy exte nitored ied out
+The working of all the policies is internally monitored.
+Audit / evaluation by external agencies is carried out wherever mandatory.